Flowette: Flow Matching with Graphette Priors for Graph Generation: Introduction

 Three ingredients are essential for structure-aware flow-based graph generation.
 First, supervision pairs in flow matching should be structurally aligned.
 Second, the training objective must explicitly regularize global trajectory coherence and domain feasibility.
 Third, the source distribution itself should encode meaningful structural priors, reflecting the dominant motifs. \cheng{This is space, holding some space, much more space.
 This is space, holding some space, much more space. }

 We introduce Flowette, a graph generation framework that contains these three ingredients. {\bf(1)} Flowette couples noise graphs and data graphs using fused Gromov-Wasserstein (FGW) optimal transport \cite{titouan2019optimal}, yielding node permutation-consistent correspondences across variable-sized graphs.
 By providing supervision pairs that respect topology, we enable structure aligned flow matching on graphs.
 The velocity field is parameterized by a topology respecting Graph Neural Network (GNN) based transformer that jointly evolves node features, edge features, and adjacency values. {\bf(2)} We introduce regularisation terms in the training objective to preserve long range structures and permutation equivariance.
 The resulting training objective leads to more stable continuous time generation and improved structural fidelity. {\bf(3)} To enable structural inductive biases in the source distribution, we introduce a new mathematical object \emph{graphettes}, a probabilistic family of graph priors that generalize graphons via controlled edits.
 Graphettes allow principled injection or removal of motifs (rings, stars, cycles), providing a unified mechanism to model dense, sparse, and motif-rich graphs within a single framework.
-Unlike task-specific heuristics, graphettes decouple structural assumptions from the neural architecture.
+Unlike task-specific heuristics, graphettes decouple structural assumptions from the neural architecture and require only coarse structural knowledge of the target family (whether it contains rings, hubs, or trees), rather than empirical tuning of model components.
+We empirically validate that each of these three ingredients contributes independently to performance: replacing the graphette prior with a standard graphon, replacing FGW coupling with random or Euclidean pairing, or removing individual regularisation terms each produces substantial degradation across both synthetic and molecular benchmarks.